dskumaronline/counterapi/README.md

-Demo project for couting the words
+Demo project for counting  the words

 Java version 8
 Maven version 3.8.1